 - Calculating the historical income of the spouses

-- Determining income (or the ability to pay) in order to calculate support
+- Determining income (or the ability to pay) to calculate spousal support or child support

-- Valuing business entities or other assets (such as real estate, pensions, and the like)
+- Valuing business entities or other assets (such as real estate or pensions)

 - Identifying assets and determining whether they are nonmarital (separate) or subject to division (marital or community)